 3.2.3 Authentication of Individual Identity

 The CA issuing certificates must confirm the authenticity of the individual identity.

-When a certificate includes the identity of a natural person, it is performed one of the following identity validation:
+In order to do that, the CA uses one of the identity validation forms described in section 3.2.3 of CPS.